discrete-notes/discrete-notes.github.io/_posts/2018-11-30-november-2018-notes.md

 [^1]: If you are interested, see [Fabian Reiter's very nice PhD thesis](https://arxiv.org/abs/1805.06238).
 [^2]: See [this tweet](https://twitter.com/JukkaSuomela/status/1065259077738082304)
 [^3]: There seems that there is no third well-known way to generate networks, at least in the [wikipedia article about network formation](https://en.wikipedia.org/wiki/Network_formation).
-[^4]: Actually I somehow knew because of [this paper](https://dl.acm.org/citation.cfm?doid=3178876.3186122) by my PhD advisor and collegues, but I had forgotten.
+[^4]: Actually I somehow knew because of [this paper](https://dl.acm.org/citation.cfm?doid=3178876.3186122) by my PhD advisor and colleges, but I had forgotten.